19hours/sg-statutes/Acts/Central Provident Fund Act.md

 27C\.—(1) Where —

-(a) a member of the Fund has withdrawn the amount referred to in section 15(6C)(b) or part thereof from his account with an approved bank or his retirement account, or has surrendered his approved annuity, under section 15(9) or (9A);
+(a) a member of the Fund has withdrawn the amount referred to in section 15(6C)(a) which is deposited with an approved bank or retained in the member’s retirement account or any part of that amount, or has surrendered his approved annuity, under section 15(9) or (9A);

+[Act 6 of 2016 wef 01/01/2017]

-(b) a charge has been created under section 15(9) or (9A) on an immovable property wholly owned by the member or jointly owned by the member and one or more other persons, as the case may be, to secure the payment to the Board of the member’s minimum sum;
+(b) a charge has been created under section 15(9) or (9A) on an immovable property wholly owned by the member or jointly owned by the member and one or more other persons, as the case may be, to secure the payment to the Board of the member’s retirement sum;

+[Act 26 of 2016 wef 01/01/2017]

 (c) an order of court is made requiring the transfer (other than by way of sale) of the member’s estate or interest in the immovable property to his spouse; and